nirzaf/bigtradingjp/README.md

 Notes

 - Dependency versions and scripts in this README are synchronized with the project's `package.json`.
-- The package name in `package.json` is `vite-react-typescript-starter`; the repository and product name are BIJ TRADING.
+- The package name in `package.json` is `vite-react-typescript-starter`; the repository and product name are BIG TRADING.